McLean Hospital 115 Mill Street Belmont, MA 02478

 With ECT, we follow principles similar to when someone is put on a medication.
 We start low and go slow, using the minimum amount of electricity we can.
 Everything possible is done to minimize the risk of memory loss or cognitive issues.
 The ECT team works with the patient and family to give enough treatment to be effective without causing unwanted side effects.

-In general, ECT has been a last resort for people suffering with treatment-resistant conditions, like severe depression.
+In general, ECT has been a last resort for people struggling with treatment-resistant conditions, like severe depression.
 These are people who don’t get better after trying other forms of treatment, like taking medications or engaging in talk therapy.
 Sometimes, however, ECT may be used as a first line of treatment for people who have a severe or debilitating illness.